Home » Economy » Poverty in India

 Absolute poverty

 It is the inability to obtain necessities for sustaining life, such as food, clothing, housing, etc. If a person cannot meet their fundamental necessities, they are seen to be poor.
-Countries designate a specific sum of money necessary to purchase a certain number of important food items based on a list of these things.
+Countries designate a specific sum of money necessary to purchase a certain number of important food items based on a list of these items.
 People are considered poor and below the poverty line (those earning less than the amount designated for buying these products) if they are unable to purchase these items.
 It is referred to as absolute poverty.

 Relative Poverty